epam/ai-dial/docs/user-guide.md

 ### Publish

 You can publish conversations to make them available for the target audience.
-You can also unpublish them to withdraw from public use.

 **Note**: to publish a shared conversation, [duplicate](#duplicate) it and then publish.